Southwest Detroit, Michigan

 “I don’t have any children.”

 Ramon stopped to think.
 Was this really a prank?
 Could Frankie have planned this?
-Could some guy have been waiting behind this tree since 3:30 a.m.?
+Could some guy have been waiting behind this tree since three a.m.?

-Although Ramon could not see fully who stood behind the trunk, he saw something that appeared suddenly from behind it near the ground.
+Although Ramon could not see who was behind the trunk, he saw something appear suddenly from behind it near the grass.
 Something like a snake.
-But it wasn’t exactly a snake, it was a long serpent’s tail.
-Moon light glistened off its many scales as it flipped and turned about.
-At the end of it was a sharp point, like an arrowhead as shown in traditional drawings.
+But it wasn’t exactly a snake, it was a long serpent-like tail.
+Moonlight glistened off its many scales as it flipped and turned about.
+At the end of it was a sharp point, an arrowhead as shown in traditional drawings of the Devil.

-Ramon, still skeptical, was now sure he wanted to know who stood behind the tree and it was decision time.
+Ramon, still skeptical, was now sure he wanted to know who was behind the tree and it was decision time.

-Ramon opened his eyes.
-All he could see was the dark gray sky and even darker clouds passing by a full yellow moon.
+When he opened his eyes, all he could see was the dark gray sky and even darker clouds passing by a full yellow moon.